On normal subgroups of the braided Thompson groups: Normal subgroups over

 Historically, $\Sigma^1(G)$ has proved to be difficult to compute in general.
-Some groups for which the invariant has been successfully computed include the pure braid groups \cite{koban14}, the pure loop braid groups \cite{orlandi-korner00} and Thompson's group $F$ \cite{bieri87,bieri10}.
+Some groups for which $\Sigma^1$ is interesting and has been successfully computed include right-angled Artin groups \cite{meier95}, pure braid groups \cite{koban15}, pure loop braid groups \cite{orlandi-korner00} and Thompson's group $F$ \cite{bieri87,bieri10}.